Activate visual editing

 import { UniformComposition } from "@uniformdev/canvas-react"; export default function PageComposition({ data }) { return ( <UniformComposition data={data}> {/* Render additional slots here */} </UniformComposition> ); }

-Unlike compositions, patterns don't have a project map node assigned.
+Unlike compositions, component patterns or composition patterns don't have a project map node assigned.
 This means that the application doesn't know which route in your front-end app can preview a pattern.

 To make this possible, you need to build a page dedicated to previewing patterns.
 You'll create a new route in your front-end application (for example, /playground), add <UniformPlayground /> to that page, and then let the SDK know where to redirect the pattern preview requests, using the playgroundPath attribute.
 See the framework-specific instructions below to learn how to achieve that.